Applying to GS

 - New Student Scholarship Application**

 *Official documents are those that arrive in a sealed envelope directly from the institution or testing service.

 ** Submitting the GS New Student Scholarship Application is optional, but highly recommended.
 The New Student Scholarship Application must be completed and submitted by the appropriate deadline in order to receive priority consideration.

 Please note: Documents not in English must be accompanied by certified translations.

 Once submitted, admissions materials become the property of the School of General Studies and are not returnable to the applicant.
 Applications are processed when files are complete.
 Admission decisions are made on a rolling basis.

 Information about when admissions decisions are rendered can be found here.

 If you have already applied to Columbia University School of General Studies, you can check the status of your application online.
 This service does not provide acceptance information, and it will take approximately one week from the date you submit your application for the system to reflect your application status.

 Applying to Other Undergraduate Schools of Columbia University

-Applicants may not simultaneously apply to the School of General Studies and to any other undergraduate division of Columbia University – Columbia College (CC), or the Fu Foundation School of Engineering and Applied Science (SEAS) – nor are candidates eligible to apply to the School of General Studies if in the last three years they applied to any of these divisions and were not accepted.
+Applicants may not simultaneously apply to the School of General Studies and to any other undergraduate division of Columbia University – Columbia College (CC), or The Fu Foundation School of Engineering and Applied Science (SEAS) – nor are candidates eligible to apply to the School of General Studies if in the last three years they applied to either of these divisions and were not accepted.